QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     "$(results.iterations) iterations and $(results.f_calls) function calls")

-Providing a function which operates inplace (i.e. modifies an argument) may help performance for large systems of equations (and hurt it for small ones)
+Providing a function which operates inplace (i.e., modifies an argument) may help performance for large systems of equations (and hurt it for small ones)

 .. code-block:: julia